Overview

 | Special Closures | Good Friday; 24-26 December; Sunday 10 July (opens 2:30 pm) |

-Admission is free for the permanent collection and most temporary shows; a modest charge applies to special ticketed exhibitions.
+Admission to the permanent collection and most temporary shows is free.
+A modest charge applies to select ticketed special exhibitions.

 Visitor Tips